Raising the Safety Standards in Ambulatory Surgery Centers

 Even though the risk of developing a surgical site infection (SSI) at an ASC tends to be lower than at a hospital, results from a recent U.S. Department of Health and Human Services' Office of Inspector General (OIG) report found that infection control remains a top issue for some ambulatory surgery centers.
 During the study, states cited 55% of all nondeemed ASCs with one or more infection control deficiency, like ensuring that surgical equipment is sanitized correctly, for example.

 Off-site surgery centers' approachable and casual feel are part of what makes them so appealing to patients and staff; however, there should be nothing casual about an ASC's infection control and prevention approach.
 "Office grade" clean isn't good enough.
-The Center for Disease Control (CDC) recommends in its guide to Infection Prevention in Outpatient Settings, staffing, or contracting regularly available associates who specialize in infection prevention.
-These individuals can manage the facility's infection prevention program and help develop policies that are tailored to the facility.
+The Center for Disease Control (CDC) recommends regularly contracting associates or teams who specialize in infection prevention.
+These individuals can manage the facility's infection prevention program and help develop policies tailored to the facility.

-Learn more about how the right EVS partner can help you address the reality and perception of clean to keep your patients and staff safe, without overdoing it.
+The right EVS partner can help you address the reality and perception of clean to keep your patients and staff safe.

-As ambulatory surgery centers become more popular, they expand the services they offer in order to cover more patient needs.
+As ambulatory surgery centers become more popular, they expand the services they offer to cover more patient needs.
 However, as they grow, they expose themselves to risks that are more commonly seen at the hospital level.
-This doesn't mean that ASCs will lose their status as a quality alternative to surgery in a hospital setting so much as ASCs need to recognize the increased risk and take steps to minimize their potential for occurrence.
+This doesn't mean that ASCs will lose their status as a quality alternative to surgery in a hospital setting, but it does mean that these facilities need to recognize the increased risk and take steps to minimize their potential for occurrence.

 The core reason for the existence of ASCs is the ability to perform routine surgeries in an outpatient setting and offer a high level of patient service before, during, and after the surgery.
 Expanding upon the range of the surgeries provided is a natural step in the growth of the ASC, but the expansion needs to be done in a safe and measured fashion.
-Some ASCs have gone forward with providing complex surgeries only to demonstrate that they are not well-equipped to handle an emergency.
+Some ASCs begin offering complex surgeries only to demonstrate that they are not well-equipped to handle an emergency.

 Hospitals are increasingly entering into ASC ventures, ASCs are predominately owned by physicians and operate independently of hospitals.
 Federal law allows physicians to refer patients to their own surgery centers, which means more significant financial incentives.
 Some experts worry that these financial incentives, especially for more complicated procedures, will lead physicians to approve high-risk patients for off-site surgery because of the financial rewards.
 While this is in no way reflective of all ASCs, all owners should enforce a rigorous patient selection process.